sukhmeenjot/Sukhmeenjot.github.io/_posts/2019-03-29-week7-Project2.md

 # Future Work
 I really like working on poster, It was kind of different experience for me to create somthing like that, before that I  created mockups and logos by using Asymmetric design trends.
 I think, for future, I am going to use Asymmetric design trend for more things like to design  book covers, fashion clothes and for interior designing.
 In future , I am going try more Asymmetric designs and also play with them.

+# Summary
+I would like to summarize my project and my experience with Asymmetric design trend.
+It was really different experience for me.
+I never tried any thing like this before.
+I would like to thank Jordan Miller and Langara college , who provide me path to enhance my skill in every way.
+This Project really put good impact on my designing skills and also on my imagination.
+This project built my interest in design trends, I would love to take it more further.